-Re: City of Tacoma, Washington, \$78,305,000 - Water System Revenue and Refunding Bonds, 2013
+Re: City of Tacoma, Washington,

+\$64,795,000 Regional Water Supply System Revenue Refunding Bonds, 2013

-We have served as bond counsel to the City of Tacoma, Washington (the "City"), in connection with the issuance of the above-referenced Water System Revenue and Refunding Bonds, 2013 (the "Bonds"), and in that capacity have examined such law and such certified proceedings and other documents as we have deemed necessary to render this opinion.
+We have served as bond counsel to the City of Tacoma, Washington (the "City"), in connection with the issuance of the above-referenced Regional Water Supply System Revenue Refunding Bonds, 2013 (the "Bonds"), and in that capacity have examined such law and such certified proceedings and other documents as we have deemed necessary to render this opinion.
 As to matters of fact material to this opinion, we have relied upon representations contained in the certified proceedings and other certifications of public officials furnished to us, without undertaking to verify the same by independent investigation.

-The Bonds are issued by the City pursuant to Substitute Ordinance No. 28138 (the "Bond Ordinance") to provide the funds to (a) pay part of the cost of constructing capital improvements to the Water System; (b) refund certain outstanding bonds; (c) provide for a reserve for the Bonds; and (d) pay the costs of issuance of the Bonds, all as set forth in the Bond Ordinance.
+The Bonds are issued by the City pursuant to Ordinance No. 28137 (the "Bond Ordinance") to provide the funds to refund a portion of the outstanding bonds, fund the Reserve Account, if necessary, and pay the costs of issuance of the Bonds, all as set forth in the Bond Ordinance.

-For as long as any of the Bonds are outstanding, the City irrevocably has pledged to set aside from the Gross Revenue of the Water System and to pay into the "Water Revenue Bond Fund of the Water Division Fund" (the "Bond Fund") the various amounts required by the Bond Ordinance to be paid into and maintained in such Bond Fund within the times provided by the Bond Ordinance.
+For as long as any of the Bonds are outstanding, the City irrevocably has pledged to set aside from the Revenues of the Regional System and to pay into the "Regional Water Supply System Bond Fund" (the "Bond Fund") the various amounts required by the Bond Ordinance to be paid into and maintained in such Bond Fund within the times provided by the Bond Ordinance.
+Revenues of the Regional System include Gross Revenues of the City's Water System and Participants' Payments under the Project Agreement for the Second Supply Project, subject to the prior payment of Operating Expenses, and all money and investments held in the Bond Fund.
 The Bonds are special limited obligations of the City and are not obligations of the State of Washington or any political subdivision thereof other than the City, and neither the full faith and credit nor the taxing power of the City or the State of Washington is pledged to the payment of the Bonds.